KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 #### Windows

-Follow the setup steps for Windows above, then from Developer Command Prompt for VS2015:
+Follow the setup steps for Windows above, then from the Developer Command Prompt:

     cd build-android
     update_external_sources_android.bat